agduncan94/phylogenetic_augmentation_paper/README.md

 # Phylogenetic augmentation paper analysis
 This repository has all the code necessary for reproducing the results from the phylogenetic augmentations paper.

-Note: The code is under construction and will be complete in the next few weeks.

 # Start here
 To recreate the results from the analysis, start here.

 ## Download input data
-Download all of the Drosophila S2 and Basset data from Zenodo.
+Download all of the Drosophila S2 data from Zenodo.

 See `./input/README.md`